 Brad White would be an ordinary accountant with an unrequited crush except for two things: he works for a criminal motorcycle club and he’s in love with the club president’s daughter.
 When she discovers the truth about the family business, Brad has to move beyond ordinary and put his life on the line to keep her safe.

 Wren Masters, unlike everyone else in her graduating class, chose to stay in Fallow, Montana, because unlike everyone else, she loves it.
 But when she finds out her father’s club is running drugs, her family and world crumble.
 She and Brad risk everything to uncover the truth . . .and begin a scorching affair.

 As the conspiracy—and their feelings—deepen, Brad and Wren must choose between family and justice.
 And neither seems to include a future for them.

 Frequently Asked Questions

-- Why did you write a motorcycle romance?!@?
-Without any irony, I enjoy the subgenre, but I wanted to twist it around a bit.
+- Why did you write a motorcycle club romance?!@?
+I wanted to break all the rules I’d set for myself about my voice and writing.
+And without any irony, I enjoy the subgenre, but I wanted to twist it around a bit.
 I also wanted to write about the region of Montana where I grew up, which is different from the Montana you usually see in romance.
-The Pinterest/inspiration board for the book is here.

 - I’d like to review the book.
 Awesome!
 I hope you love it, but if you don’t, I support your right to review it honestly however and wherever you want.
 Reviews are for readers not writers.
 While bad reviews are unpleasant, I will live and won’t harass you about it.
 Promise.